Divided ASEAN grapples for united Myanmar stance

 A Southeast Asian diplomat, speaking on condition of anonymity, said a joint text was still being worked out and would come later that day.

-They would not comment on why the final document was taking so long, but an early draft seen by AFP on Tuesday left a section on Myanmar blank as the group wrangled over its contents and wording.
+They would not comment on why the final document was taking so long, but an early draft seen by AFP on Tuesday had left a section on Myanmar blank as the group wrangled over its content and language.

-Thailand has launched a separate track to ASEAN efforts, speaking directly with the junta and other actors in the conflict.
+Thailand has launched a separate track to the ASEAN efforts, speaking directly with the Myanmar junta and other actors in the conflict.

 Don Pramudwinai said he met the Nobel laureate on Sunday in Myanmar's capital Naypyidaw and said she was in "good health" and "encouraged dialogue".